BaileyAndrew/antGLasso-Implementation/README.md

 outer product of an i.i.d. vector of bernoulli variables with itself (and then manually setting the diagonals to 1).

-The Nonparanormal Skeptic layer is not currently implemented, in fact it is nontrivial to implement as our algorithm needs the raw data to work - it cannot be framed as a function of covariance matrices.

 For real data, the relevant notebooks in this repo contain download links.